weixsong/libra/README.md

 * Step 5: then you can build this OCRDemo project and run it in your Android phone or emulator.

+This OCRDemo project is just a very simple project that show you how to do OCR on Android platform.
+You can take a look of this project and know how to do OCR on Android platform quickly.
+And you can play whatever you want by OCR on Android, and maybe you could come up with some wonderful projects.

 # Say Goodbye to Image Process
 Maybe this repo is my last image process related project, right now I have graduated for nearly one year and working on NLP, ML related work in Oracle.
 I really like this NLP related work, and maybe in the future I don't have time to do any image process work.
 Then, goodbye image process.